 Schedule a Meeting With an Experienced Personal Injury Attorney Today

-If you were injured in a dooring accident in Philadelphia, please call The Law Offices of Michael T. Van Der Veen at 215-515-6892 to schedule a consultation with a skilled and compassionate personal injury attorney who can address your questions and concerns.
+If you were injured in a dooring accident in Philadelphia, please call van der Veen, Hartshorn, and Levin at 215-515-6892 to schedule a consultation with a skilled and compassionate personal injury attorney who can address your questions and concerns.
 We are prepared to help you today.